Air Quality score

 Health-oriented air-quality conditions with context from WHO, EEA, and EPA benchmarks.

 Tokyo's air profile benefits from strong governance but still requires attention to fine particles, ozone, and heat-related exposure.
+Air Quality in Tokyo scores 78/100, placing it in the solid group of the indexed set.

 Health-oriented air-quality conditions with context from WHO, EEA, and EPA benchmarks.